LigaData/spark/docs/structured-streaming-programming-guide.md

 - Multiple streaming aggregations (i.e. a chain of aggregations on a streaming DF) are not yet supported on streaming Datasets.

-- Limit and take the first N rows are not supported on streaming Datasets.
+- Limit and take first N rows are not supported on streaming Datasets.

 - Distinct operations on streaming Datasets are not supported.